-Anti-Bias and Inclusion Policy Enrolment Policy Behaviour Management Policy Interaction with Children, Family and Staff Policy Code of Conduct Policy Medical Conditions Policy Early Childhood Intervention Practitioner Orientation of Families Policy Management Policy Privacy and Confidentiality Policy Educational Program Policy Respect for Children Policy
+Enrolment Policy Interaction with Children, Family and Staff Policy Medical Conditions Policy Orientation of Families Policy Privacy and Confidentiality Policy Respect for Children Policy

 PURPOSE

 Our Service understands and meets our obligations under the Disability Discrimination Act (DDA) to support children with disability and be responsive to each child, irrespective of their additional needs and abilities.
 We aim to provide a supportive and inclusive environment that sanctions each child to fully participate in their education and care at the Service.
 Educators remain encouraging, unprejudiced and supportive, ensuring that all children are treated equally and fairly and have the opportunity to grow and develop to their individual potential.